 In that same breath, this new digital area also demands a purpose-built QMS software be utilized by SaMD companies and function beyond the basic documentation and audit preparation capabilities of general-purpose tools.

-With Greenlight Guru’s Medical Device Success Platform, you can connect every component of a project and demonstrate closed-loop traceability automatically from within the software.
+With Greenlight Guru’s QMS software, you can connect every component of a project and demonstrate closed-loop traceability automatically from within the software.
 You can even predict the impact of changes made during product design or subsequent software updates.
 Ready to get in sync?
 Get your free demo of Greenlight Guru today!